sotpotatis/KTH-Commute-Finder/README.md

 ### Developing

+**Running the development server**

 After `npm install` and following what is said under **Configuring** above, you should be able to run: `npm run dev`

 As stated above, you could set `VITE_DATABASE_TYPE` to `memory` to use an in-memory cache for development purposes.

+**Automagically format code on commit**

+Install [pre-commit](https://pre-commit.com/), make sure your Prettier version is version 3 and then you are good to go with:

+`pre-commit install`

+Wohoo!
+The code should now be formatted auto*magically* on every `git commit`!

 **Generate favicons**

 After install the NPM package `cli-real-favicon`, run the following command:

-`real-favicon generate ./faviconDescription.json ./faviconData ./static`
+`real-favicon generate ./faviconDescription.json ./faviconData.json ./static`

 **Using Deta**